EESSI/docs/docs/blog/posts/2026/06/eessi-at-isc26.md

 Interactive component of the [EuroHPC Federation Platform](https://my-eurohpc.eu) that consists of a *federated* Open OnDemand instance that leverages EESSI as the backend for several interactive apps.

-Furtermore, we exchanged thoughts on using EESSI as a backend for interactive "community" apps in Open Demand that could be shared with and easily used by sites using Open OnDemand, and how EESSI fits in with the [Open OnDemand Appverse project](https://openondemand.connectci.org/appverse).
+Furthermore, we exchanged thoughts on using EESSI as a backend for interactive "community" apps in Open Demand that could be shared with and easily used by sites using Open OnDemand, and how EESSI fits in with the [Open OnDemand Appverse project](https://openondemand.connectci.org/appverse).